jwds1978/jwds1978.github.io/_posts/2017-04-03-a-guide-to-not-working-on-freelance-exchanges-fiverr-upwork.md

 </h3>
 <p>
   It's vital to their future revenue opportunities that platforms like <a
-    href="http://fiverr.com" rel="external" target="_blank" title="Fiverr">Fiverr</a> and Upwork keep all dialogue inside of channels which they can monitor.&nbsp; This means that relationships cannot be taken outside of the system; for fear of losing the project commission.
+    href="http://fiverr.com" rel="external nofollow" target="_blank" title="Fiverr">Fiverr</a> and Upwork keep all dialogue inside of channels which they can monitor.&nbsp; This means that relationships cannot be taken outside of the system; for fear of losing the project commission.
 </p>
 <p>